Enterprise-CMCS/macpro-quickstart-serverless/.github/PULL_REQUEST_TEMPLATE/PULL_REQUEST_TEMPLATE.production.md

 ## Pre-Release Checklist for Assignee

-- [ ] I've met all criteria to release to val.
+- [ ] I've met all criteria to release to production.

 ## Post Release Checklist